Page 2 | Git Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 Used the software for: 2+ years

-### "A great experience to manage repositories"
+### "A great experience to pull/push code from repository"

 5.0

-A great experience to manage repositories
+A great experience to pull/push code from repository

 Pros